Photorefractive-based on-chip optical power limiter against light-injection attacks in quantum key distribution: Mechanism of the optical power-limiting unit

-The PR-induced resonance blue shift attenuates signal transmission and consequently suppresses the secret key rate (Fig.~\ref{Fig.1}(a)(\romannumeral1)).
-This mechanism provides an automatic response against eavesdropping by nearly “cutting off” the signal transmission when attack light is injected.
-Users (Alice and Bob) can detect Eve's attacks by observing a sharp drop in the secret key rate and suspend the QKD system operation for security assessment.
+The PR-induced resonance blue shift attenuates signal transmission and consequently suppresses the secure key rate (Fig.~\ref{Fig.1}(a)(\romannumeral1)).
+This effect provides a passive automatic response against resonant light-injection attacks.
+Under sufficiently strong injected light, the PR-induced resonance shift substantially reduces signal transmission without requiring external bias, feedback circuits, or active control signals.
+Users (Alice and Bob) can detect Eve's attacks by observing a pronounced drop in the secure key rate and suspend the QKD system operation for security assessment (see Appendix~\ref{app:MRR} for more details).

 (\romannumeral2) \textbf{Non-resonant attack mode:} When Eve injects non-resonant attack light into the MRR, the unit functions as a filter with intrinsic wavelength selectivity, providing a high rejection ratio to the attack light.
-Consequently, most of the attack light power is directed to Port D, preventing Eve from effectively injecting light into the transmitter.
-This rejection ratio forces Eve to raise the attack power, which in turn induces the same PR effect and triggers the unit's automatic response.
+Consequently, most of the attack light power is directed to Port D, suppressing the injected power that can reach the transmitter.
+This rejection ratio forces Eve to raise the attack power, which in turn induces the same PR effect and activates the passive automatic response of the unit.

-\section{EXPERIMENT}
+\section{Experiment}